Our Professionals

 Bio

-Talia Miller analyzes import and trade data for antidumping and countervailing duty investigations and review segments.
-She also prepares filings and briefs for the Department of Commerce, International Trade Commission, and federal courts.
+Jonah Presser analyzes import and trade data for antidumping and countervailing duty investigations and review segments.
+He also prepares filings and briefs for the Department of Commerce, International Trade Commission, and federal courts.

 Education